Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 Feature DIY Route Private Local Guide

-Best for Budget travelers, solo travelers and confident navigators Layovers, families, business travelers and first-time visitors
+Best for Budget travelers, solo travelers, and confident navigators Layovers, families, business travelers, and first-time visitors on a tight schedule

-Estimated cost Train fares, food and optional attraction tickets only Higher upfront cost, but better value for groups or time-sensitive trips
+Estimated cost Train fares, food, and optional attraction tickets only Higher upfront cost, but better value for groups or time-sensitive trips

 Best Fit for DIY Travelers